West Long Branch NJ Possession of Marijuana Defense Lawyers

 Specifically, N.J.S.A.
 2C:35-10(a) dictates that it is unlawful for any person, knowingly or purposely, to obtain or to possess, actually or constructively, a controlled dangerous substance.
 Any person who violates this section of the criminal code with respect to:

 1) Possession of more than 50 grams of marijuana, including any adulterants or dilutants, or more than five grams of hashish is guilty of a crime of the fourth degree, except that, notwithstanding the provisions of subsection b. of N.J.S.2C:43-3, a fine of up to $25,000.00 may be imposed; or

 2) Possession of 50 grams or less of marijuana, including any adulterants or dilutants, or five grams or less of hashish is a disorderly person.

 Penalties for Possession of Marijuana in New Jersey

 Possession of Marijuana as a Disorderly Persons Offense: maximum sentence of 6 months to be served in the county jail, a fine of up to $1,000, and a 6-month period of driver’s license suspension

 Possession of Marijuana as a Fourth Degree Crime: maximum sentence of 18 months to be served in New Jersey State Prison, a fine of up to $25,000, and a 6-month period of driver’s license suspension

 Contact Rumson NJ Marijuana Possession Lawyers for Help with Your Case

-For additional information as to how these Monmouth County possession of marijuana defense attorneys can assist you or someone you love in combating the State’s case and delivering the best chance of success, contact the West Long Branch, New Jersey office of Chamlin, Rosen, Uliano & Witherington at 732-440-3950 or toll free at 888-328-9131.
+For additional information as to how this Monmouth County possession of marijuana defense attorneys can assist you or someone, you love in combating the State’s case and delivering the best chance of success, contact the West Long Branch, New Jersey office of Chamlin, Uliano & Walsh at 732-440-3950 or 888-328-9131.